Frank Underwood (House of Cards): Family

 Underwood's great-great-great-grandfather, Corporal Augustus Elijah Underwood, was a Confederate soldier who served in the 12th South Carolina Infantry Regiment of Samuel McGowan's Brigade at the Battle of Spotsylvania.
 He served at the Bloody Angle on May 12, 1864, during the Civil War and was killed by a bludgeon to the back of the head from his own regiment during the middle of the night.
 Underwood is fascinated by his ancestry, even though he dismisses the Confederacy as "weak" and their cause of preserving slavery "asinine".
 When Underwood falls into a coma following an assassination attempt, Augustus appears in several of his hallucinations.
 His great-great grandfather was two when Augustus was killed.

 His father, Calvin T. Underwood, was a peach farmer in his home town of Gaffney who died at the age of 43 of a heart attack.
 The Underwoods lived in poverty, and nearly lost the farm when Frank was a child; to get a bank loan and avoid foreclosure, his father attended a meeting of the Ku Klux Klan, of which the bank manager was a member.
 Underwood speaks fondly of his father in public, but this is a political ploy; in his asides to the audience, Underwood describes his father as a weak man who accomplished nothing with his life.
 He even urinates on his father's grave in season 3.
 Despite disliking his father, however, Underwood was influenced by him.
 Calvin was an abusive alcoholic and caused his wife and son years of misery.
 Underwood has said that when he was 13, he walked in on his father putting a shotgun in his mouth.
 Calvin asked him to pull the trigger, which he refused to do.
 He has stated that his biggest regret is not killing his father when he had the chance.

 Political career

 South Carolina Legislature

 Underwood was elected at the age of 25 to the South Carolina State Senate as one of the youngest members in the state's legislative history after graduating from Harvard in 1984.
 He was re-elected to the state senate at 29 in 1988 for his second, and last, term as a State Senator.

-Congressional election
+Congressional Election

-Underwood was elected to the U.S. House of Representatives in 1990 as a Democratic representative for the 5th Congressional District of South Carolina, being sworn in during January 1991.
+Underwood was elected to the U.S. House of Representatives in 1990 as a Democratic representative for the 5th Congressional District of South Carolina, being sworn in on January 3, 1991.
 He won another 11 consecutive elections, winning his final term in 2012.
 He was elected Whip for the Democratic Party in 2005, serving as House Majority Whip between 2005 and 2013.